SECTION 9.70 VIOLENCE FREE WORKPLACE POLICY

-Violence is any act which is intended to intimidate, annoy, or alarm another person; or any act which is intended to cause pain or injury to, or which is intended to result in physical or personal contact which will be insulting or offensive to another, coupled with the apparent ability to execute the act.
-(Iowa Code sections 708.1 and 708.7)
+Violence is any act that is intended to intimidate, annoy, or alarm another person; or any act which is intended to cause pain or injury to, or which is intended to result in physical or personal contact that will be insulting or offensive to another, coupled with the apparent ability to execute the act.

 Accordingly, the State of Iowa is committed to: